 Eligibility

-Enrolled students are eligible.
-This includes research graduates who have submitted their thesis, but not received leave to supplicate.
-Students who are on suspension, visiting students and associate are not eligible.
+Enrolled students are eligible including research graduates who have submitted their thesis.
+Students who are on suspension, visiting students, associate students and finalists whose project will be completed after the end of their course are not eligible.
+It is not possible to use these grants to fund medical electives or placements.
 The project does not need to be course-related.
-Applicants should be in need of financial support, and be able to demonstrate that their proposed project meets the aim of the Catherine Hughes Fund:
+Applicants should be in need of financial support, and be able to demonstrate that their proposed project meets the following aims of the Catherine Hughes Fund:

 Award levels

 Environmental sustainability is integral to Somerville’s commitment to social responsibility.
-Students who are applying for funding for travel within Europe will now be incentivised to choose lower carbon travel solutions.
-The following award levels will apply unless there are exceptional circumstances.
+Students who are applying for funding for travel within Europe are incentivised to choose lower carbon travel solutions.
+Lower award levels will apply unless there are exceptional circumstances.
 These could include disabilities that prevent long train journeys, caring responsibilities or the need to avoid travelling through particular countries.
+For the purposes of these awards, the countries on this list are considered to be within Europe.
+Students should refer to the University’s Guide to Sustainable Business Travel for information about reducing carbon emissions.
+They are also encouraged to offset flights using an offsetting scheme compliant with the Gold Standard.

-Application process (BMBCH)
+Application process

 Application and project deadlines